France 1-0 Netherlands (aet): Périsset penalty ends Dutch reign

 France play Germany in the second semi-final in Milton Keynes at 21:00 CET on Wednesday 27 July.
 The winners of that tie will then take on England or Sweden in the Sunday 31 July final at Wembley.

-The Netherlands must regroup quickly as they face Scotland in a 2 September friendly then four days later take on Iceland in Utrecht in a FIFA Women's World Cup qualifying decider, most likely needing victory to ensure automatic qualification and avoid the play-offs.
+The Netherlands must regroup before they face Scotland in a 2 September friendly and then host Iceland in Utrecht in a FIFA Women's World Cup qualifying decider four days later.
+The Oranje will most likely need victory to ensure automatic qualification and avoid the play-offs.